I’ve included this page about my own garden as an example of my approach to garden creation.

 In the garden

-We don’t want mobs of sheep or cows trampling all over, nor chooks digging everything up, so we have to do most of the work ourselves through gathering dung and garden waste to make compost and by using decomposable mulches.
-Sometimes, it is not a sensible use of our time to gather dung from the paddocks, so we purchase it or locally made (so there is reduced fuel burnt in transportation) dung-based fertilizers.
+We don’t want mobs of sheep or cows trampling all over, nor chooks digging everything up, so we have to do most of the work ourselves by making compost and by using decomposable mulches.
+It is not a sensible use of our time to gather dung from the paddocks, so we purchase it from a neighbour, or buy locally made (so there is reduced fuel burnt in transportation) dung-based fertilizers.